Mothra (film)

 Mothra (モスラ, Mosura) is a 1961 Japanese kaiju film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
 Produced and distributed by Toho Co., Ltd, it is the first film in the Mothra franchise.
 The film stars Frankie Sakai, Hiroshi Koizumi, Kyōko Kagawa, Jerry Ito, and The Peanuts.
 In the film, an expedition to an irradiated island brings civilization in contact with a primitive native culture.
-When one sensationalist entrepreneur tries to exploit the islanders, their ancient deity arises in retaliation.
+When one sensationalist entrepreneur abducts two doll-sized priestesses for exploitation, their ancient deity, known as Mothra, arises in retaliation.

 In 1960, producer Tomoyuki Tanaka hired Shin'ichirō Nakamura to write an original story for a new kaiju film.
 Co-written with Takehiko Fukunaga, and Yoshie Hotta, The Glowing Fairies and Mothra was serialized in a magazine in January 1961.
 Screenwriter Shinichi Sekizawa later adapted the story into a screenplay, patterning his version after King Kong (1933) and Godzilla (1954).

 Mothra was theatrically released in Japan on July 30, 1961.
-An edited, English dubbed version was released theatrically in the United States on May 10, 1962 by Columbia Pictures.
+An edited, English dubbed version was released theatrically in the United States on May 10, 1962, by Columbia Pictures.
 The titular monster, Mothra, would become Toho's second most popular kaiju character after Godzilla, appearing in eleven Godzilla films and her own trilogy in the 1990s.

 Plot

 In waters off Infant Island, a presumed uninhabited site for Rolisican atomic tests, the Daini-Gen'you-Maru is caught and run aground in the turbulence of a typhoon.
 A rescue party following the storm finds four sailors alive and strangely unafflicted with radiation sickness, which they attribute to the juice provided them by island natives.
 The story is broken by tenacious reporter Zenichiro Fukuda and photographer Michi Hanamura, who infiltrate the hospital examining the survivors.

-The Rolisican Embassy responds by co-sponsoring a joint Japanese–Rolisican scientific expedition to Infant Island, led by capitalist Clark Nelson.
-Also on the expedition are radiation specialist Dr. Harada, linguist/anthropologist Shin'ichi Chūjō, and stowaway reporter Fukuda.
-Chūjō has studied the cultures of islands in the area and ascertained that one of the key hieroglyphs in their written language, a radiant cross-shaped star, translates as Mothra.
+The Rolisican Embassy responds by co-sponsoring a joint Japanese–Rolisican scientific expedition to Infant Island, led by business magnate Clark Nelson.
+Also on the expedition are radiation specialist Dr. Harada, linguist/anthropologist Shinichi Chujo, and stowaway reporter Fukuda.
+Chujo has studied the cultures of islands in the area and ascertained that one of the key hieroglyphs in their written language, a radiant cross-shaped star, translates as Mothra.
 There the team discover a vast jungle of mutated flora, a fleeing native tribe, and two young women only twelve inches tall, who save Chujo from being eaten by a vampire plant.
-The "Shobijin" (small beauties), as Fukuda dubs them, wish their island to be spared further atomic testing.
+The "Shobijin", as Fukuda dubs them, wish their island to be spared further atomic testing.
 Acknowledging this message, the team returns and conceals these events from the public.